 Working under the umbrella of the Benicia Fire Department and the Solano County Sheriff Office’s Auxiliary Communications Service (ACS) organization, many of our members possess Sheriff Dept issued ACS identification cards and/or Fire Department issued Disaster Service Worker (DSW) ID cards.

-The Club meets on the Second Tuesday of the Month in the downtown Fire Station at 150 Military West, Benicia, at 7:00 PM, doors open at 6:30.
+The Club meets on the Second Tuesday of most months the downtown Fire Station at 150 Military West, Benicia, at 7:00 PM, doors open at 6:30.
 Entry is via the West 2nd Street side door.
 Each meeting consists of a business meeting and either a guest speaker presentation, a training session, a mini-drill or even a transmitter hunt has popped up from time to time.
 The Club does not meet in December as the annual party is held in its place.
 See the Events page for details of upcoming meetings.

 BARC’s two UHF repeaters (KR6BEN) are at an elevation of 600 feet above Benicia and can operate for days on the diesel powered generator at the repeater site during power outages.